-Based on the physical properties of Earth there are two important layers which govern most of the activities on and in the Earth; Lithosphere and Asthenosphere.
-The lithosphere is the top 100 km or so of the Earth's interior which is made up of the rocky crust and outermost rocky layer of the mantle that is also known as plate.
-The asthenosphere is that part of the upper mantle comprising the low velocity layer and more viscous mantle rocks beneath, down to about 700 km.
+Based on the physical properties of the Earth, it has been realized that there are two important layers which govern most of the activities on and inside the Earth; the lithosphere and the asthenosphere.
+The lithosphere is the top 100 km or so of the Earth's interior, which is made up of the rocky crust and outermost rocky layer of the mantle, also known as plate.
+The asthenosphere is part of the upper mantle below the lithosphere, comprising the low velocity layer and more viscous mantle rocks beneath, down to about 700 km.
 Two types of lithospheric plates have been recognized: I) the oceanic lithosphere: that encompassed the oceanic crust and II) the continental lithosphere: that encompassed the continental crust.

-The interior of Earth is hot, owing to the heat originally accumulated in the Earth during the time of formation and heat produced by ongoing radioactive decay.
-The present rate of radioactive heat production in the mantle is $2.5 \times 10^{13}$ W for the two-layer model and $2.1 \times 10^{13}$ W for the whole-mantle convection model (Spohn and Schubert, 1982).
+The interior of the Earth is hot, owing to the heat originally accumulated in the Earth during the time of formation and heat produced by ongoing radioactive decay.
+The present rate of radioactive heat production in the mantle is ~ $2.5 \times 10^{13}$ W according to the two-layer model and ~ $2.1 \times 10^{13}$ W according to the whole-mantle convection model (Spohn and Schubert, 1982).
 This internal energy causes instability in the Earth's interior and its surface plates leading to plate tectonics.

 Earth is made up of seven major and several minor lithospheric plates, which are continuously moving with respect to each other (Fig. 1.1).
 The science and study of cause of, and relative motions of, the Earth's lithospheric plates form the study of plate tectonics.
 The motion of these plates is extremely slow due to the incredible amount of mass being moved, friction, and the high viscosity of the asthenosphere.
 The driving force behind these movements is mainly the mantle convection.
-Based on relative motion of these plates three types of plate boundaries are developed on the Earth crust; I) Transform II) Divergent and III) Convergent (Fig. 1.2).
+Based on relative motion of these plates three types of plate boundaries are developed; I) Transform II) Divergent and III) Convergent.